The Assumptions We Make About Disability

 Design for Accessibility for the Long Run

 Designing with accessibility in mind isn’t only a good idea for those who may be permanently disabled; it’s a great practice that benefits everyone.
 Need a good place to start to apply these factors?
 Minding best practices for web accessibility and following these WCAG standards will get you far down the road in creating a digital experience that is considerate to those with disabilities, and really… all of your users.
-To learn more about accessible design, contact our experience design and UI experts today, and check out our Accessibility IQ to ensure your website works for all your users.
+To learn more about accessible design, contact our experience design and UI experts today, download our guide, Digitally Accessible Experiences: Why It Matters and How to Create Them, and check out our Accessibility IQ to ensure your website works for all your users.
 Read more about the elements of accessible web design from our UX for Accessible Design series today.